Run Service

 placeInFolder

-Determines how to order jobs or Sub Folders that belong to a SMART Folder.
-Mandatory parameter.
+Determines how to order jobs or sub-folders that belong to a SMART Folder.
+This is a mandatory parameter.

-Jobs and Sub Folders are added to a SMART Folder according to the following Order Into Folder options:
+Jobs and sub-folders are added to a SMART Folder according to the Order Into Folder options.

-• New: insert jobs into a new folder.
+• New: Inserts jobs into a new folder.

-• Recent: insert jobs into a recent folder.
+• Recent: Inserts jobs into a recent folder.

-• <Folder Order ID>: insert jobs into a selected folder.
+• <Folder Order ID>: Inserts jobs into a selected folder.

 Default: New

-If the job or Sub Folder is inserted into an existing folder or Sub Folder that has already completed, the status of all parent folders is set to Executing.
+If the job or sub-folder is inserted into an existing folder or sub-folder that is already complete, the status of all parent folders is set to Executing.
 If it is not possible due to scheduling criteria, the job remains in WAIT_SCHEDULING status.

 This parameter is ignored if the folder that is ordered is not a SMART Folder.